IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-selection.md

 ## Basic usage

-The column selection feature can be enabled through the `columnSelection` input, which takes GridSelectionMode values.
+The column selection feature can be enabled through the `ColumnSelection` input, which takes GridSelectionMode values.

 ## Interactions
 The default selection mode is `none`.
-If set to `single` or `multiple` all of the presented columns will be `selectable`.
-With that being said, in order to select a column, we just need to click on one, which will mark it as `selected`.
+If set to `single` or `multiple` all of the presented columns will be `Selectable`.
+With that being said, in order to select a column, we just need to click on one, which will mark it as `Selected`.
 If the column is not selectable, no selection style will be applied on the header, while hovering.

 > [!NOTE]
-> [`Multi-column Headers`](multi-column-headers.md) don't reflect on the `selectable` input.
-The `ColumnGroupComponent` is `selectable`, if at least one of its children has the selection behavior enabled.
-In addition, the component is marked as `selected` if all of its `selectable` descendants are `selected`.
+> [`Multi-column Headers`](multi-column-headers.md) don't reflect on the `Selectable` input.
+The `ColumnGroupComponent` is `Selectable`, if at least one of its children has the selection behavior enabled.
+In addition, the component is marked as `Selected` if all of its `Selectable` descendants are `Selected`.

 <!-- ComponentStart: Grid -->